Sunday, 6 October 2024

 That is, they think they represent someone superior (Jehovah).
 (Jehovah "superior," Jesus "inferior."
 That's their mantra.)

 This helps to explain why some Jehovah's Witnesses are keen to say that Jehovah is Almighty and Jesus is not.
 They don't consider themselves to be representatives of the "inferior" Jesus.
 They consider themselves to be representatives of the one who is Jesus' superior.
-This approach makes me feel quite queasy.
+That approach makes me feel quite queasy.

 De-centring Jesus out of ritual life

-Orthodox Christians have included Jesus in their devotions from the earliest days of the apostles.
+It is a surprising twist because orthodox Christians have included Jesus in their devotions from the earliest days of the apostles.
 These were well developed devotional practices already by the time the apostle Paul was writing his letters.
 Allow me to take a moment to explain, so you have the background to recognise the problem when it appears.

 As Larry Hurtado wrote here (link) about original earliest known Christianity: